FaustinNiyomurengezi2580/Faustin_Interactive_Photo_Gallery_Workdone/README.md

 String Transformation (stringTransform.js): Using the guidelines given, I created a function that modifies strings.
-All potential scenarios listed in the solution are addressed in
+All potential scenarios listed in the solution are addressed in.